hackleman/CIS4301Taxis/README.md

 # Notes:
-Credentials for both the VPN and Oracle database are currently set as environment variables, but you can put your own in to test it out.
+Credentials for both the VPN and Oracle database are currently set as environment variables, but you can use your own in to test it out.